b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 ### LAWRENCE, D. ###

-Lawrence, David Peter (1992).
+* Lawrence, David Peter (1992).
 'Argument and the Recognition of Shiva: The Philosophical Theology of Utpaladeva and Abhinavagupta'.
 Dissertation.
 The Faculty of the Divinity School.
 Chicago, Illinois, U. S. A.: The University of Chicago.
 Source: https://archive.org/details/argumentrecognitionofsivaphilosophicaltheologyofutpaladevaandabhinavaguptadavidpeterlawrencethe_540_H (accessed: Friday, July 12, 2024)

 **Purport:**<br>
 …

 ### LEACH, R. ###

-Leach, Robert (2012).
+* Leach, Robert (2012).
 'Textual Traditions and Religious Identities in the Pancharatra'.
 Edinburgh, Scotland, U. K.: The University of Edinburgh.
 Source: xxx

 **Purport:**<br>
 …

-Leach, Robert (2019).
+* Leach, Robert (2019).
 'Renegotiating Ritual Identities: Blurred Boundaries Between Pancharatra Ritual Communities in South India' (pp. 107–135) in Mirnig, Nina; Rastelli, Marion & Eltschinger, Vincent (eds.)
 (2019). *Tantric Communities in Context*.
 'Austrian Academy of Sciences \[German: Österreichische Akademie der Wissenschaften]'.
 'Philosophical-Historical Class, Proceedings, Vol. 899 \[German: Philosophisch-Historische Klasse Sitzungsberichte, 899]'.
 'Contributions to the Cultural and Intellectual History of Asia, №99 \[German: Band Beiträge zur Kultur- und Geistesgeschichte Asiens, Nr.
 99]'.
 'Edited by the Institute for Cultural and Intellectual History of Asia under the direction of Birgit Kellner \[German: Herausgegeben vom Institut für Kultur- und Geistesgeschichte Asiens unter der Leitung von Birgit Kellner]'.
 Vienna, Austria: Austrian Academy of Sciences Press \[German: Osterreichische Akademie der Wissenschaften].
 (Note: In English, though bibliographic details are in German.).
 ISBN 9783700183785.
 Source: https://archive.org/details/mirnig-nina-rastelli-marion-eltschinger-vincent-eds.-2019.-tantric-communities-in-context (accessed: Friday, August 23, 2024)

 **Purport:**<br>
 …

+### LESHNIK, L.; *et al.* ###

+* Leshnik, Lawrence Saadia & Sontheimer, Günther-Dietz (eds.)
+(1975).
+'Pastoralists and Nomads in South Asia'.
+Weisbaden, Hesse, Germany: Otto Harrassowitz.
+ISBN 9783447015523.

+**Purport:**<br>
+This work has the first publishing of an essay that I needsmust secure: Vaudeville, Charlotte (1975).
+'The Cowherd God in Ancient India'.
+It has received the second publishing in another work, which has also received a second printing: Vaudeville & Dalmia (1999, 1996).

 # M #